kyleconroy/statemachine/README.md

 'red'
 ```

 We can add state transitions using the `event` decorator.
-These functions must return an iterable of transitions.
+These functions return an iterable of transitions.
 A transition is just a two-tuple.
-The first element is an iterable of states (or the wilcard '*') and the second element is the target state.
+The first element is an iterable of states, the wilcard '*', or a single state.
+The second element is the target state.

 ```python
 import statemachine